akaterra/exp4/docs/README.md

   * serviceA - is an associated GitHub repo "service-a", branch "release-{major}-{minor}-{patch}"
   * serviceB - is an associated GitHub repo "service-b", branch "release-{major}-{minor}-{patch}"

-For project defined [`versioning`](versioning) of type "semver" with initial value "0.1.0", versioning associated with the "stg" target.
+For project defined [`versioning`](versioning) of type "semver" with initial value "0.1.0", versioning associated with the "stg" target and affects to "stg" repositories branch names.

 For project defined flows "mergeLatestDevelop" and "release".